timlucasss/timlucasss/README.md

 ---

 💡 On this GitHub, I mostly share **snippets, concepts, and demos** of my work rather than full codebases.
-If you’d like to know more about my projects or code, feel free to reach out!
+If you'd like to know more about my projects or code, feel free to reach out!

 ### 🎨 3D Graphics with Google Filament
 In Kompii, I use **Google Filament** to render smooth and performant 3D avatars.